aint/interview/kafka.md

 - When would you use a key vs no key?
 (Key for ordering per key, no key for load distribution)
 - How does consumer lag work?
 (Difference between latest offset and consumer offset)
 - What is ISR?
 (In-Sync Replicas - replicas caught up with leader)
+- What is Zookeeper's role in Kafka?
+(Metadata storage, controller election, broker registration)
+- How does leader election work in Kafka?
+(Controller selects new leader from ISR when leader fails)
+- What is KRaft mode?
+(Zookeeper-free mode using Raft consensus for metadata management)
+- What are the benefits of KRaft over Zookeeper?
+(Better scalability, simplified operations, no external dependency)
+- How does controller election work?
+(Zookeeper: ephemeral node creation; KRaft: Raft consensus)